 Tomb Raider, originally released in 1996, is an action-adventure game starring Lara Croft: a beautiful and fiercely independent archaeologist.
 True to the game's name, the game involved Lara exploring tombs and ruins in search of ancient artifacts.
 The game was developed by Core Design and published by Eidos Interactive.
 It was released first for the Sega Saturn but became available soon after for the PlayStation, PC, and Mac.
 The game proved extremely successful and spawned the now legendary Tomb Raider franchise.
 The game was re-released with two extra chapters in 1998 as Tomb Raider Gold.

 The game opens with a short cutscene in Los Alamos, New Mexico.
-A nuclear test in the dessert causes an earthquake which reveals an ancient artifact.
+A nuclear test in the desert causes an earthquake which reveals an ancient artifact.
 The game then jumps forward to present day, where Lara is given a cryptic mission by Ms. Jacqueline Natla through a laptop delivered to her by Natla's assistant Larson.
 Lara's interest is piqued when she is informed that there is an ancient artifact -- the Scion -- in the unexplored tomb of Qualopec in Peru.
 Lara takes the job, and the game begins.

 The gameplay takes place in ruins across four locations: Peru, Greece, Egypt, and Atlantis.
 The player must navigate Lara through these ruins in search of three Scion artifacts.
 The game is presented from a third-person perspective with the camera following directly behind Lara.
-She has an array of moves and abilities which she can use to navigate tricky platforming obstacles, combat indigenous wild life, and solve puzzles.
-Some of these basic skills include running, jumping, dive rolls, scaling ledges, swimming, and firing weapons.
+The player has no direct camera control.
+The game uses tank controls, which helps with methodically lining up very precise jumps, but hinders fast action situations like combat.